Sempervivum: Origin of name

 The name Sempervivum has its origin in the Latin semper ("always") and vivus ("living"), a calque of Ancient Greek ἀείζωον ("houseleek", literally "(the) forever-living (one)"), because this perennial plant keeps its leaves in winter and is very resistant to difficult conditions of growth.
 The common name "houseleek" comes from the Anglo-Saxon word leac, meaning "plant", since these are literally plants that grow on houses.
-They were believed to ward off fire and lightning strikes.
-Some Welsh people still hold the old folk belief that having it grow on the roof of the house ensures the health and prosperity of those who live there.
+Some Europeans believed it would ward off fire and lightning strikes.
+A Welsh tradition holds that having it grow on the roof of the house brings health and prosperity to those who live there.
 The plant is not closely related to the true leek, which belongs to the Allium genus.

 Other common names reflect the plant's ancient association with Thor, the Norse god of thunder, and the Roman Jupiter, hence names such as "Jupiter's beard" and the German Donnerbart ("thunder beard").